vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 palace and subsequently communicated it to Rāma, who visited his hermitage (vv.
 44–46).
 Agastya is also responsible for Rāma’s installation on this hill (v.
 110; cf. SM 16.63).
 Traditionally Agastya’s hermitage is located on the southern flank of the Vindhya mountains (cf. SM 9.35: vindhyasya daks.iṇe pārśve samīpe nandivardhanam | gautamasyāgnikoṇe vai nairr.tye kumbhajasya vai k 35 k), and today a tirtha on top of the hill is considered as the place where Agastya practised his tapas (in the precincts of the Rāma–Kr.s.ṇa temple near the Bhairava Darwāzā).
 The line of transmission of the Māhātmya, Brahmā– Agastya–Rāma–other sages, etc., corresponds to the one presented in the SM 6.8–14.

 Vv.
-47–116 contain the actual Māhātmya of Sind¯uragiri as revealed by Agastya.
+47–116 contain the actual Māhātmya of Sindūragiri as revealed by Agastya.
 After having proclaimed the merit that accrues to one who stays on this mountain, especially after keeping a fast and vigil on a Vis.ṇu-day (probably the 11th of each paks.a) (vv.
 47–51), the text goes on to mention the four dvārapālas, or guardians of the ks.etra (v.
 52).
 They are the same as described in the SM 2.1, viz.
 Ghaṇt.eśvara, Sudheśvara (= Siddheśvara ?), Kedāreśvara and A˜njaneya (i.e. Hanumat). ¯

 Next the inscription describes the ‘eight tīrthas’ (cf. v.
 64) that, accord ing to the SM 5.4, encircle the pond Ambatīrtha (v.
 60) (in SM known as Ambakun. ḍa and now called Ambālā Tālāb).
 This pond lies at the eastern end of the horseshoe-shaped Rāmagiri hill and is nowadays surrounded by many temples, most of which date from the Bhonsle period.
 The same eight holy places are described in SM 5.1–7: Gaṅgāsrotas (which must have been men tioned in v.
 55; cf. SM 5.4), Saṅkhatīrtha (v.
 56), Agnitīrtha (v.
 58), Ambikāpati ´ (v.
 60), Varuṇatīrtha (v.
 61), Suklatīrtha (v.
 62), Nr ´ .sim. hatīrtha (v.
 63), and the eighth, Kuruks.etratīrtha (v.
 64).